D-Visas: Residence Permits for General Employment

 Where to book your appointment/ apply for your visa:

 TLScontact operates from both London and Edinburgh with two distinct jurisdictions and your place of residence determines which Visa Application Centre you will need to contact to apply for your visa.
+The Visa Application Centres in London and Manchester serve the Mission in London.
+The application centre in Edinburgh serves the Mission in Edinburgh.
 Please refer to our consular district map for details.

 Accompanying spouses of applicants in the general employment category are not generally exempt from the usual requirement regarding basic German language proficiency.
 Some exemptions apply.